jan-brabec/microimaging_histology_DIB/README.md

 axis image off;
 ```

-* We have prepared a function that allows you to view coregistered H&E-, VEGF-stained histology section with mean diffusivity and in-plane fractional anisotropy (FAIP) maps.
+* We have prepared a function that allows you to view coregistered H&E-, EVG-stained histology section with mean diffusivity and in-plane fractional anisotropy (FAIP) maps.
 The function allows also one to zoom-in also on particular regions of the histology of the DTI map by clicking on one of the maps.
 Navigate yourself to the folder **Step_5_View_data**

 ```
-view_HE_VEGF_MR(sample)
+view_HE_EVG_MR(sample)
 ```

 * Raw DTI images are stored as compressed *.nii.gz* files.
 These can be viewed e.g. by GUI in [Multidimensional Diffusion MRI software](https://github.com/markus-nilsson/md-dmri).